-Jon Creyts is a Managing Director at RMI, where he leads research and collaboration activities globally on Disruptive Technologies, is the founder and co-leader of RMI’s China Program, and manages RMI’s Business Renewables Center.
+Jon Creyts is a Managing Director at RMI, where he co-leads overall program activity and is personally responsible for RMI Ventures, a global collaboration focused on accelerating early stage climate solutions.
 He brings over 25 years of strategy, operations and design experience to resource issues at the interface of markets and technology.

-Jon is a recognized thought-leader on the business implications of climate change.
-Over the past two decades he has worked with the leadership teams of dozens of leading global companies and institutions, and briefed officials and committees at the highest levels of international, national and local government on practical solutions to the climate challenge.
+Jon is a recognized global change leader focused on the clean energy transition.
+Over the past two decades he has worked extensively with officials at the highest levels of government, with leading global companies and institutions both individually and in consortia, spoken extensively, and continuously progressed the global dialogue on practical solutions to the climate challenge.
 He has extensive experience in energy transition strategies, disruptive technologies (especially solar, storage, and blockchain), energy efficiency, and urban transformation.